-- 6.13 Anglers fishing at Rough's Hole are looking inwards across the water, with outward views screened and heavily filtered by the trees and hedgerows that surround the pond.
-The experience of the surrounding landscape and townscape forms only part of their activities.
+- 7.63 Anglers fishing at Rough's Hole are looking inwards across the water, with outward views screened and heavily filtered by the trees and hedgerows that surround the pond.
+The experience of the surrounding landscape and townscape forms only part of their activities, although the urban edge location and associated development, noise and movement of traffic and industrial activities does presently affect the amenity of these groups of people.
 For anglers on the canal to the north of the site, there are views of the northern site area, but these are limited to glimpsed and framed views by boundary vegetation.
-The site does not facilitate any wider views from this location. - 6.14 Given the above, the anglers are of a medium sensitivity to the proposed development.
-This reflects the proximity to the site and duration of views when fishing in a static position or remaining in a localised area. - 6.15 The proposals set back the built edge from the canal and Rough's Hole beyond substantial areas of green infrastructure which will incorporate improved accessibility to the pond as well as additional tree and shrub planting.
+The site does not facilitate any wider views from this location. - 7.64 Given the above, the anglers are of a medium sensitivity to the proposed development.
+This reflects the proximity to the site and duration of views when fishing in a static position or remaining in a localised area. - 7.65 The proposals set back the built edge from the canal and Rough's Hole beyond substantial areas of green infrastructure which will incorporate improved accessibility to the pond as well as additional tree and shrub planting.
 The houses will front onto open spaces, providing natural surveillance and a positive interface with the open space and adjacent land uses.
 There will be a moderate magnitude of change for the anglers.
-This will predominantly be when walking alongside the canal to reach the pond and fishing platforms. - 6.16 The introduction of residential development into the local context is not uncharacteristic of the visual experience.
+This will predominantly be when walking alongside the canal to reach the pond and fishing platforms. - 7.66 The introduction of residential development into the local context is not uncharacteristic of the visual experience.
 The proposals will give rise to minor to moderate adverse effects on the views and visual amenity of anglers using Rough's Hole pond and the towpath north of the site for fishing.
-I do not consider these effects to be significant.